+- 29. As we continue to follow Scottish

+Government guidelines and

+acknowledge the College's working

+arrangements, we are planning to

+carry out our 2021/22 audit using a

+hybrid approach, carrying out some

+work on site and some work remotely.

+As in previous periods of auditing

-- 29. As we continue to follow Scottish Government guidelines and acknowledge the College's working arrangements we are planning to carry out our 2021/22 audit using a hybrid approach, carrying out some work on site and some work remotely.
-As in 2020/21 we have the following arrangements in place: - All of our people have the equipment, technology and systems to allow them to work remotely, including secure access to all necessary data and information. - All of our staff are fully contactable by email, phone call and video-conferencing. - All meetings are now held over Skype, Microsoft Teams or by telephone. - We are keeping all of our staff fully up to date with the latest government guidance in order to keep everyone as safe as possible. - 30.
-If resourcing levels in any part of our business are compromised due to
+during the pandemic, we have the

+following arrangements in place:

+- All of our people have the equipment, technology and systems to allow them to work remotely, including secure access to all necessary data and information.

+- All of our staff are fully contactable by email, phone call and videoconferencing.

+- Meetings are held over Skype, Microsoft Teams or by telephone. - We are keeping all of our staff fully up to date with the latest government guidance in order to keep everyone as safe as possible. - 30.
+If resourcing levels in any part of our business are compromised due to illness or inability to work, we will refocus our teams as necessary to deliver to deadlines.
+Our teams are holding regular catch ups to allow us to re-prioritise workloads as necessary.